 Technical requirements: The modules work best in the most recent versions of Chrome or Firefox; Internet Explorer is not supported at this time.
 If you experience difficulties, check your browser version and update.

-A note to faculty: This guide is informed by the Association of College and Research Library’s Framework for Information Literacy for Higher Education, a new approach to teaching and learning research skills through a set of integrated core concepts and knowledge practices that emphasize the reflective nature of information discovery, the understanding of how information is produced and valued, and the ethical use of information in creating new knowledge.
+A note to faculty: This guide is informed by the Association of College and Research Library’s Framework for Information Literacy for Higher Education, an approach to teaching and learning research skills through a set of integrated core concepts and knowledge practices that emphasize the reflective nature of information discovery, the understanding of how information is produced and valued, and the ethical use of information in creating new knowledge.

 Each module has been developed around one of these core concepts (Key Takeaways) and utilizes one or two of the knowledge practices (Learning Objectives) associated with it.